liferay/liferay-docs/develop/tutorials/articles/liferay-atom-collections/00-liferay-atom-collections-intro.markdown

 client code in a runnable JAR file.
 To run the client from the project directory, use one of the following commands:

-- `java -jar build/libs/com.liferay.docs.atomclient-all.jar "POST"`
+- `java -jar build/libs/com.liferay.docs.atomclient-all.jar "BLOGS_POST"`
-- `java -jar build/libs/com.liferay.docs.atomclient-all.jar "PUT"`
+- `java -jar build/libs/com.liferay.docs.atomclient-all.jar "BLOGS_PUT"`
-- `java -jar build/libs/com.liferay.docs.atomclient-all.jar "DELETE"`
+- `java -jar build/libs/com.liferay.docs.atomclient-all.jar "BLOGS_DELETE"`

 Before running the Atom client, however, make sure to update any hard-coded values (company ID, group ID, or entry ID) to match your portal's content.
 Then rebuild your Atom client JAR file.
 This Atom client isn't a real-world example but it does demonstrate how a real-world client could interact with Liferay's Atom collections.
+(A simple improvement to the Atom client would be to update it so that values like company ID, group ID, and entry ID could be supplied as command line arguments instead of being hard-coded.)

 Of course, Liferay's Blogs Atom collection isn't the only collection that you can interact with via a client.
 You can also create clients to interact with the